To all the adventurous crossword enthusiasts, let me introduce you to Lexahedron

 It's Unique but Familiar

-If you’d like to give Lexahedron a test run, download it and let us know what you think in the forums.
+If you’d like to give Lexahedron a test run, download it and let us know what you think .
 It was originally built as a side-project and, as such, has some weaknesses.
 However, it’s in the process of redevelopment and real-world input from the community is valuable.

 Needed: Daring Constructors